James Trefil: Biography

 Trefil was born on 10 September 1938 in Chicago, Illinois.
 He was the son of Stanley James Trefil (a personnel manager) and Sylvia (Mestek) Trefil (a social worker).

 He obtained his Bachelor of Science at the University of Illinois in 1960, and later that year matriculated at Merton College, Oxford, where he took a second class degree in physics in 1962.
 He read his Master of Arts at Oxford University (England) in 1962 where he studied as a Marshall Scholar.
 While at Oxford, Trefil was a member of the Oxford University men's basketball team.
 In 1964 he obtained his Master of Science at Stanford University and in 1966 his PhD (Physics) at Stanford University.
 His areas of research have included particle physics, fluid mechanics, medical physics and the earth sciences.

 Trefil is a physicist, author, public speaker, radio broadcaster, commentator, and educator.

 He was appointed a fellow of the Stanford Linear Accelerator Center, Stanford, California in 1966.
 He served as a fellow of the European Center for Nuclear Research, Geneva, Switzerland from 1966 to 1967.
 Trefil was a fellow of the Laboratory for Nuclear Science at the Massachusetts Institute of Technology, Cambridge from 1967 to 1968.

 He was appointed assistant professor of physics at the University of Illinois, Urbana from 1968 to 1970.
 From 1970 to 1975 he was a fellow of the Center for Advanced Studies and an associate professor at the University of Virginia, Charlottesville.
 He was appointed professor of physics at University of Virginia from 1975 to 1988.

-Since 1988 he has held the position of Clarence J. Robinson Professor of Physics at George Mason University, Fairfax, Virginia.
+Since 1988, he has held the position of Clarence J. Robinson Professor of Physics at George Mason University, Fairfax, Virginia.
 Trefil was the Phi Beta Kappa visiting scholar from 2003 to 2004.
 He has appeared on National Public Radio (NPR) as a science advisor and commentator.
 Trefil has been a science consultant to the Smithsonian Magazine, a technical consultant to the American Heritage Dictionary and a consultant to the Adler Planetarium.

+Affiliations

 Trefil is a fellow of the American Physical Society, the World Economic Forum, and the American Association for the Advancement of Science.

+Awards

-Some of the awards received by Trefil are:
+Some awards received by Trefil are: